HSAnet/reverse-traceroute/README.md

 For detailed information about reverse traceroute and its concepts, have a look at the [resources](#resources).

 This repository contains reference implementations for reverse traceroute client and server applications.
-Altough the protocol itself is able to support both IPv4 and IPv6 implementations, this work currently only runs on IPv4.
+Both the protocol and tools are able to support IPv4 and IPv6.

 ## The problem we want to solve
 Traceroute provides information on the forward path towards a target.